onap/demo/README.md

         dns_forwarder: PUT THE IP OF DNS FORWARDER FOR ONAP DEPLOYMENT'S OWN DNS SERVER
         oam_network_cidr: 10.0.0.0/16

 ONAP installs a DNS server used to resolve IP addresses in the ONAP OAM private network.
-Unlike Amsterdam Release, ONAP Beijing does not requires OpenStack Designate DNS support for the DCAE platform.
-For Beijing Release, in fact, all the DCAE containers are installed in a single VM that has access to the OAM network.
 Originally, dns\_list and external\_dns were both used to circumvent some limitations of older OpenStack versions.
-In future releases, the DNS settings and parameters in HEAT will be consolidated.

-Due to the new DCAE installation methodology, the following parameters are deprecated and no longer needed for DCAE instantiation:

-        dcae_keystone_url: PUT THE MULTIVIM PROVIDED KEYSTONE API URL HERE
-        dcae_centos_7_image: PUT THE CENTOS7 VM IMAGE NAME HERE FOR DCAE LAUNCHED CENTOS7 VM
-        dcae_domain: PUT THE NAME OF DOMAIN THAT DCAE VMS REGISTER UNDER
-        dcae_public_key: PUT THE PUBLIC KEY OF A KEYPAIR HERE TO BE USED BETWEEN DCAE LAUNCHED VMS
-        dcae_private_key: PUT THE SECRET KEY OF A KEYPAIR HERE TO BE USED BETWEEN DCAE LAUNCHED VMS
-        dnsaas_config_enabled: PUT WHETHER TO USE PROXYED DESIGNATE
-        dnsaas_region: PUT THE DESIGNATE PROVIDING OPENSTACK'S REGION HERE
-        dnsaas_keystone_url: PUT THE DESIGNATE PROVIDING OPENSTACK'S KEYSTONE URL HERE
-        dnsaas_tenant_name: PUT THE TENANT NAME IN THE DESIGNATE PROVIDING OPENSTACK HERE (FOR R1 USE THE SAME AS openstack_tenant_name)
-        dnsaas_username: PUT THE DESIGNATE PROVIDING OPENSTACK'S USERNAME HERE
-        dnsaas_password: PUT THE DESIGNATE PROVIDING OPENSTACK'S PASSWORD HERE

-For Beijing Release, DCAE requires a new parameter called dcae\_deployment\_profile.
+DCAE requires a parameter called dcae\_deployment\_profile.
 It accepts one of the following values:
- - R2MVP: Installs only the basic DCAE functionalities that will support the vFW/vDNS, vCPE and vVoLTE use cases;
+ - R3MVP: Installs only the basic DCAE functionalities that will support the vFW/vDNS, vCPE and vVoLTE use cases;
- - R2: Full DCAE installation;
+ - R3: Full DCAE installation;
- - R2PLUS: This profile deploys the DCAE R2 stretch goal service components.
+ - R3PLUS: This profile deploys the DCAE R3 stretch goal service components.

-The recommended DCAE profile for Beijing Release is R2.
+The recommended DCAE profile for Casablanca Release is R3.
 For more information about DCAE deployment with HEAT, please refer to the ONAP documentation: https://onap.readthedocs.io/en/latest/submodules/dcaegen2.git/docs/sections/installation_heat.html

 The ONAP platform can be instantiated via Horizon (OpenStack dashboard) or Command Line.